 The Aquarium of the Americas, located at the foot of Canal Street on the Mississippi River, is among the five top aquariums in the nation.
 It showcases the aquatic life of the Americas.
 Don't miss the 400,000 gallon Gulf of Mexico tank.

 The Louisiana Children's Museum

-The Louisiana Children's Museum is in the Arts District on Julia Street, and is a favorite of the children of all ages.
-Here, the little ones can shop in a pint-size grocery store or serve you lunch in the cafe.
+The Louisiana Children's Museum is in the Arts District on Julia Street and is a favorite of the children of all ages.
+Here, the little ones can shop in a pint-sized grocery store or serve you lunch in the cafe.
 Older children can pilot a life-size tugboat on the Mighty Mississippi.

 Easily accessible by streetcar from downtown, New Orleans City Park is a 1500-acre park that offers boating, fishing, and nature trails.
 Two miniature trains tour the perimeter of the park.
 Take younger children to Storyland, a magical play area featuring 26 nursery rhyme exhibits.
 You'll also find an amusement park featuring a fully restored antique wooden carousel, one of only 100 left in the country.
 (Sons and daughters of New Orleans of every age call carousels the "Flying Horses.")